chanhakim/lcbci/README.md

 ## Acknowledgements

-I'd like to thank Professor Osborn (Pomona College Computer Science) for his mentorship and the *Fletcher Jones* (?)
-Foundation for funding my summer project.
+I'd like to thank Professor Osborn (Pomona College Computer Science) for his mentorship and the Fletcher Jones Foundation for funding my summer project.